Flyingbolt: Illness

 Flyingbolt was turned out on grass for the summer along with a few other horses and a number of cattle, which had been the policy throughout his racing career to date.
 During this period, rumours began to surface of the Wilkinsons' eagerness to take on Arkle in the following year's Cheltenham Gold Cup despite their trainer's preference to keep them apart.

 In the Autumn of 1966, the British Handicapper released the weights for the 3 big early-season handicaps, namely the Gallaher, Mackeson and Massey-Ferguson Gold Cups in which both Arkle and Flyingbolt were entered.
 Arkle was set to carry just one pound more than Flyingbolt in all three races with a gap of more than 2 stone (28lbs) to the next horse in the weights.

 As the 1966/67 season got under way, Flyingbolt was first on to the stage.
 The race was the National Hunt Centenary Chase at Cheltenham on 29 October 1966, where he carried 12 st 7 lbs.
 Although he was giving 21 lbs in weight to the other 4 runners, it was expected to be no more than an exercise canter for Flyingbolt.
-Starting favourite at 2-7, he appeared to be on his way to victory until suddenly weakening 2 out before finishing 9 lengths third.
-There was no obvious reason for his surprise defeat but eventually exhaustive tests revealed that he was suffering from brucellosis, a seriously infectious bacterial disease, more associated with cattle than horses.
+Starting favourite at 2–7, he appeared to be on his way to victory until suddenly weakening 2 out before finishing 9 lengths third.
+There was no obvious reason for his surprise defeat but eventually exhaustive tests revealed that he was suffering from Brucellosis, a seriously infectious bacterial disease, more associated with cattle than horses.
 It was suspected that Flyingbolt may have picked it up during the summer whilst out grazing with the cattle, one or more of which may have been infected.
+It is routine for cattle which are diagnosed with the disease to be removed from the herd and slaughtered, as their meat cannot be allowed to enter the human food chain.

-Brucellosis is a debilitating disease which causes inflammation of the joints along with severe muscle soreness, a serious handicap in the training of racehorses.
-The only means of tackling the problem back then was through a prolonged period of medical treatment and plenty of rest, after which there was little or no chance of a full recovery.
+In terms of the equine, Brucellosis is a debilitating disease which causes inflammation of the joints along with severe muscle soreness, a serious handicap in the training of racehorses.
+The bacteria causing this disease, Brucella, function as facultative intracellular parasites, causing chronic disease which usually persists for life.
+In Flyingbolt's case, the only means of tackling the problem back then was through a prolonged period of medical treatment and plenty of rest, after which there was little or no chance of a full recovery.
 However, Flyingbolt was still a young horse and the hope was that he could recover sufficiently in order to return and win a Cheltenham Gold Cup.
 Within 2 months of Flyingbolt's setback, Arkle fractured a pedal bone in the King George VI Chase at Kempton Park and never raced again.